 It doesn't seem to matter what layers are active or involved, resources spike no matter what.

 Tested on Windows10 and Linux (Manjaro)

-#1 Updated by Martin Dobias over 2 years ago
+#1 Updated by Martin Dobias almost 3 years ago

 On my machine the 3D view keeps one CPU core completely busy, so yes it is normal that the CPU fan needs to be started.
 The rendering is done with the target of 60 frames per second (that's fixed in Qt 3D) - even if the scene is static - and Qt 3D has some work to do for each frame.
 QGIS does not get involved much there unless you move the camera which may trigger scene updates.
 I assume that over time with more optimizations in Qt 3D the CPU usage will get better.